biocore/emperor/doc/source/examples.rst

 The main entry point for Emperor is the ``Emperor`` object, this object relies on two pieces of information:

-- ``DataFrame``: a Pandas DataFrame object that describes a series of samples and any additional information that was measured for each of them.
-In the context of QIIME and QIIME 2, this is referred to as the *sample metadata*.
+- **Sample metadata**: this data is represented as a Pandas ``DataFrame`` object that describes a series of samples and any additional information that was measured for each of them.
+In the context of QIIME and QIIME 2, this is referred to as the *mapping file*.

-- ``OrdinationResults``: a scikit-bio OrdinationResults object that describes the position of a series of samples in an `n`-dimensional space.
+- **Coordinates data**: this data is represented as a scikit-bio ``OrdinationResults`` object that describes the position of a series of samples in an `n`-dimensional space.

 To try out the examples below, download a copy of the repository (`here
 <https://github.com/biocore/emperor/archive/new-api.zip>`_), and navigate